Inez McRae Memorial Scholarship

-The MCHS scholarship is awarded to a high school senior from Mitchell County who demonstrates an interest in Appalachian studies, including, but not limited to history, music, art, folk culture, and economic or community development.
-The student selected demonstrates a desire to pursue this interest at a higher educational level and express a desire to eventually live and work within Appalachia.
+The scholarship in the amount of $1000 is awarded to a high school senior from Mitchell County who demonstrates an interest in Appalachian studies, including, but not limited to history, music, art, folk culture, and economic or community development.
+The student selected must exhibit a desire to pursue this interest at a higher educational level and express a desire to eventually live and work in Appalachia.

+The scholarship is intended as a grant-in-aid to be used for educational expenses such as tuition, books and equipment related to the course of study.
 The application will require personal information regarding the applicant, including parents’ names and addresses, grade point average, information regarding any arrest history, future educational plans, and at least three references (two non-educational), and information regarding family income.

 In addition, an essay is required in which the applicant details the area of Appalachian studies in which he or she has been involved, explain his or her educational intentions, and discuss his or her plans for a future career.